epic-matt/meshtools/README.md

 # meshtools
 A mesh combining module for godot.
-The base format of a mesh for this module is an ArrayMesh.
+The base format of a mesh for this module is a godot ArrayMesh.